 While his body was immobile, Hawking used his mind to journey through the cosmos, glimpsing the origins of space and time and enthralling tens of millions of people.

-Early this morning his children released a statement confirming his death at his home in Cambridge.
+On the morning of 14 March 2018, his children released a statement confirming his death at his home in Cambridge.

 Lucy, Robert and Tim, said: “We are deeply saddened that our beloved father passed away today.
 He was a great scientist and an extraordinary man whose work and legacy will live on for many years.
 His courage and persistence with his brilliance and humour inspired people across the world.